-The Parking Service forms part of the Infrastructure, Planning and Transportation Service.
-The roles and responsibilities of the service are diverse and include Highways Operations, Infrastructure, Planning, Building Control, Commercial Design, Asset and Network Management, Transportation Development as well as Parking Services.
-The principal aim of the service is to ensure that the transport system, highway network and associated assets in Sunderland positively contribute to increasing the city's economic competitiveness and meet the community's requirements for access in a way which seeks continuous improvement in sustainability and people's quality of life.
+The Parking Service forms part of the Transport and Infrastructure service which sits within the City Development Directorate.
+The roles and responsibilities of the service are diverse and include Highway Operations, Transportation, Future Infrastructure, Networks and Asset Management, as well as Parking Services.
+The principal aim of the service is to ensure that the Councils services and associated assets in Sunderland positively contribute to increasing the city's economic competitiveness and meet the community's requirements for access in a way which seeks continuous improvement in sustainability and people's quality of life.